November 23, 2021

 Automation in your Incident Management Workflow

 When an incident occurs, compliance isn’t the only issue at stake.
 50% of consumers are more likely to trust companies that respond quickly to data incidents.
-To maintain or regain ground, it’s incumbent on privacy teams to create a clear picture of impacted assets and how many people were affected in a short amount of time.
+To maintain or regain ground, it’s incumbent on privacy teams to create a clear picture of the type of incident and how many people were affected in a short amount of time.

-An effective Data Map which inventories exactly what data you hold in your systems and of whom is going to allow you to immediately understand the scope of the incident.
-Building up a map of this data that has the level of detail required to make this analysis can only truly be achieved through automated Data Discovery.
+An effective Data Map helps with the categorization of what data you hold in your systems and of whom is going to allow you to immediately understand the scope of the incident.
+Building up a map of this data that has the level of detail required to make this analysis can only truly be achieved through automated data discovery.
 OneTrust Data Discovery allows organizations to understand the types and classifications of data they hold on data systems right down to the individual column or file level.
 This builds up an accurate map of your data, its exact locations, as well as other required details.

-Once you build up this Data Map, in the case of a breach or incident you are able to immediately understand the impact in terms of what data and individuals have been affected.
-From here, the next stages of the remediation, as well as analysis of what happened, can be achieved more effectively.
+Once you build up this Data Map, in the case of a breach or incident you are able to immediately understand the impact in terms of what data and end-users have been affected.
+From here, the next stages of the incident resolution, as well as analysis of the root cause and what happened, can be achieved more effectively.

 How OneTrust Can Help

 OneTrust Privacy Rights Management automates privacy requests from intake to fulfillment.
 Our solution enables privacy teams to scale their DSAR processing efforts with time-saving automation workflows that:

 - Streamline the intake process with templates based on CCPA, GDPR, LGPD, and others